Shao-Group/aletsch/README.md

- -b | 100 | the number of samples that will be process at a time -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that can be combined --min_splice_bundary_hits    | 1 | the minimum number of spliced reads required to support a junction
+ -b | 100 | the number of samples that will be process at a time -c | 100 | the maximized number of splice graphs that will be combined -s | 0.3 | the minimized similarity between two splice graphs that can be combined